-How to Use Openfit Plant-Based Protein Shake to Make a Meal
+How to Use Openfit Plant-Based Nutrition Shake to Make a Meal

 We need to rethink eating on the run.
 Yes, convenience is important, but so is nutrition.
 After all, you probably need the nutrients even more when you’re so busy that you don’t have time to sit down for a real meal.

-Read on to learn how to transform Openfit Plant-Based Protein Shake from a nutrient-rich snack into a balanced meal.
+Read on to learn how to transform Openfit Plant-Based Nutrition Shake from a nutrient-rich snack into a balanced meal.

 Snack vs. Meal Replacement